OBOFoundry/purl.obolibrary.org/README.md

 OBO projects currently use OCLC for managing PURLs.
 This project aims to replace OCLC in a straightforward way.

 The `Makefile` contains some code for fetching the PURL records for a given ontology ID from OCLC in XML format, and converting the XML to YAML.
-This should be a one-time migration.
+This should be a one-time migration, and it requires some manual editing and checking.
 Going forward, the YAML configuration should be edited directly.

 The order of the migrated entries is: `exact` first (*should* be in the order they were created), followed by `prefix` entries from longest `prefix` to shortest.
 This order avoids nasty conflicts and has been tested to preserve the OCLC behaviour.